telerik/fiddler-everywhere-docs/get-started/installation-procedure.md

 ## Install Fiddler Everywhere

 >important After the installation, Fiddler Everywhere allows you to track only non-secure HTTP traffic.
-To enable capturing and decoding of HTTPS traffic, you need to install a trusted certificate, as shown in the [Configuration article]({%slug configuration-get-started%}).
+To enable capturing and decoding of HTTPS traffic, you need to install a trusted certificate, as shown in the [article on configuration]({%slug configuration-get-started%}).

 ### macOS